Dvshah13/Machine-and-Deep-Learning-Code-Notes/README.md

 ### Table of Contents
 #### Data Munging Techniques and Practices
 1. data_munging_basics-loading-data.py - Showing how to load, extract information and checking shape of datasets using various methods (Pandas, NumPy) and dealing with issues that may arise such as missing data, bad lines, parsing through dates, dealing with larger data sets
-2. data_munging_data-preprocessing - Going through preprocessing steps, including mask function, mask target to change label and getting information grouped in different ways
+2. data_munging_data-preprocessing.py - Going through preprocessing steps, including mask function, mask target to change label and getting information grouped in different ways
 3. data_munging_basics-categorical.py - More preprocessing steps this time with categorical data using Pandas and Scikit Learn to map categorical data into binary features
+4. data_munging_basics-text.py - Preprocessing steps with text data, getting word counts, lists, frequencies, n-grams and hashing.
+Using Scikit learn's CountVectorizer, Tfidf, HashingVectorizer
 #### Machine Learning Scripts
 1. linear_regression_sgd.py - Linear Regression with Stoichastic Gradient Descent using the red_wine_quality.csv data set (provided by UCI data repository)
 2. logistic_regression_sgd.py - Logistic Regression with Stoichastic Gradient Descent using the diabetes.csv data set (provided by UCI data repository)